World's Largest Dinosaur

-The "World's Largest Dinosaur", nicknamed "Tyra", is a roadside tourist attraction shaped like a model Tyrannosaurus rex, situated in the Drumheller, Alberta, Canada.
+The "World's Largest Dinosaur", nicknamed "Tyra", is a roadside tourist attraction shaped like a model Tyrannosaurus rex, situated in Drumheller, Alberta, Canada.
 The World's Largest Dinosaur is one of several dinosaur-related attractions in Drumheller and the surrounding areas, including Dinosaur Provincial Park.
 World's Largest Dinosaur is set to close in 2029.

 Background

 The model Tyrannosaurus was constructed of fiberglass and steel, with a height of 26.3 m and a length of 46 m, considerably larger than the largest known specimens of the actual dinosaur, known as Sue, which reached up to 12.8 m in length, and up to 4 m tall at the hips.

 The Tyrannosaurus rex is one of several dinosaur-related attractions in the town of Drumheller, which is located in the Badlands of east-central Alberta along the Red Deer River, approximately 135 km northeast of Calgary.
 Drumheller is home to the Royal Tyrrell Museum of Palaeontology, housing over 160,000 cataloged fossils and showcasing a collection of approximately 800 fossils as exhibits.
 The town of Drumheller features numerous pieces of public art in the form of dinosaur models that are placed throughout the community.